jameshughes89/cs4XX-EvolutionaryComputation/site/student-lectures/description.rst

 Once the pull request is merged, the GitHub repository will automatically create the webpage with Sphinx and update the course website with the new content.

+The reStructuredText files that are to be submitted via a pull request are to be added under the "student-lecture" directory within the GitHub repository.

 Provided Files